 And yet, with all that craziness in the world, by giving grace to gratitude, you bring miracles front and centre.
 By honouring gratitude, you show yourself and others that no matter what struggle appears in your path, you are willing to see the miracles and love in spite of all the rest.

 Yes, sometimes it’s hard.
 I understand.
 It’s yet another thing you have to work on.

 But gratitude is worth working on.
 And so, at this stressful time of year, I made a list of what I’m thankful for.

 What I’m thankful for

 For years, I didn’t understand gratitude.
 When you’re young and privileged, you think that life is something that happens to you.
 You’re unaware that you are the creator of your life.
 Over the years, it’s taken time and effort on my part to become more grateful for what I have.

 With time and grace, I’ve become disciplined in my practice and attitude of gratitude.
-The most important lesson I’ve learned is also to be grateful for the things you don’t like.
+The most important lesson I’ve learned is to be grateful for the things you don’t like.
 My previous job was a perfect example.
 I was stressed out to the max, burnt out and loathed what I did.
 But every day, and with purpose, I told myself I was grateful for that job.

 In a world where losing your job, pain, and suffering are on the rise, being grateful for whatever you do have allows grace into your life.
 And instead of perpetuating the cycle of pain, anger, and suffering, you open the door to small miracles in its place.

 If you have some extra time, I challenge you to create a gratitude list.
+It’s not hard.